 Lean FIRE Calculator

-Calculate Lean FIRE number for minimalist early retirement.
-See the target and years to reach it with modest expenses.
-Free and runs in your browser.
+Calculate Lean FIRE number for minimalist early retirement — the target pot and years to reach it from current savings and modest expenses.

 More Planning Calculators